lucasfoep/Report_automation_and_forecast/README.md

 ### PS

 In the interest of maintaining customer's confidentiality the script was published as a python file rather than a jupyter notebook.
+On a Lenovo Legion pro 7, 13th i9 2.2GHz, 32 GB RAM, nvidia geforce rtx 4080 Fill_rates.py runs in about 30s (once a month); Forecast.py runs in about 20s (weekly) and Channels_forecast.R runs in about 10s (weekly).